vanillaSprinkles/appSync_adobe_reader/README.md

 Finished Dev approx at 2013-02-25.22.30 while working on the final bit under not great working conditions.
 Code could be better?
 We'll see; going to finish the iTunes-sync and make code better as it happens.

+Now optional to send notification email on updates.